At HKUST, we equip our students

 Learn outside of your major

 The undergraduate curriculum aims to provide a well-balanced education to students.
 In addition to courses in the field of major study and related areas, each undergraduate program includes a requirement for common core education.
 This includes courses to be taken in specific common core areas.
-The Common Core Program strives to provide students with a well-rounded quality education that broadens their horizons, inspires and ignites their passion for learning and empowers them for lifelong pursuit of excellence.
+The Common Core Program strives to provide you with a well-rounded quality education that broadens your horizons, inspires and ignites your passion for learning and empowers you for lifelong pursuit of excellence.

 LANGUAGE STUDIES